quasarframework/quasar-framework.org/source/components/dialog.md

   // optional; prevent user dismissal when not clicking on a Dialog button
   preventClose: true,

+  noBackdropDismiss: false, // gets set to "true" automatically if preventClose is "true"
+  noEscDismiss: false, // gets set to "true" automatically if preventClose is "true"

   // optional; stacks button vertically instead of horizontally (default)

   // optional; a position of the Dialog (top, bottom, left, right)